 The pros and cons of modern guitar manufacturing

-It’s important to also keep in mind, many larger manufacturers blend the new with the old so to speak e.g. utilising modern processes to ensure greater accuracy and efficiency while utilising skilled luthiers for assembly and quality control.
+It’s important to also keep in mind, many larger manufacturers blend the new with the old so to speak e.g. utilizing modern processes to ensure greater accuracy and efficiency while utilizing skilled luthiers for assembly and quality control.

-There’s no question that timber that was once plentiful is now far less accessible, despite the importation and exportation of exotic timber species becoming easier thanks largely to international trade becoming much simpler due to the internet and the ability to connect with people all over the world.
+There’s no question that timber that was once plentiful is now far less accessible, despite the importation and exportation of exotic timber species becoming easier thanks largely to international trade becoming less complex due to the internet and the ability to connect with people all over the world.

 You can see the evidence of this when looking at the cost of furniture, which has increased in price dramatically, and the same applies to guitars.

 Species of timber such as Indian Rosewood are now heavily regulated, while Brazilian Rosewood is now a protected species.
 Additionally, many of the more traditional spruces used as top woods are not as abundant as they once were resulting in less variety to choose from, increasing costs, and a drop in quality overall.

 Torrefaction is the process of prematurely aging wood in a controlled, oxygen-free environment by kiln or oven baking the wood at 250 degrees.
 This process is believed to decrease mass by up to 30% while retaining much of the flexible strength of the wood.